 In a full length concert, Jim plays approximately 55,000 notes.

-Though most of Jim’s concerts have been in the United States, he has also toured extensively in Hungary and performed in Italy, Japan, Jamaica, the Cayman Islands, and Cozumel.
-He also has upcoming tours of Israel and Canada in 2016.
+Though most of Jim’s concerts have been in the United States, he has also toured extensively in Hungary and performed many concerts in Italy, Japan, Jamaica, the Cayman Islands, Canada, and Cozumel.

 Jim is an avid golfer.
 A severe car accident in 1997 hampered his swing, however (but fortunately not his piano playing!).
 Jim still frequently plays with his father who continues to beat him, sometimes severely, almost every round.
 His dad held the course record at Emerald Hills Golf Club for several years starting in 1956.